 The Mastercard® Black Card’s minimum credit limit is $5,000.
-As for the maximum credit line, it could be as high as $25,000, based on user reports.
-But the card’s issuer (Barclays) that it’s impossible to request a certain limit.
 Given that the Mastercard Black Card is advertised as a “luxury” card and charges an annual fee of $495, applicants may assume it will have a high limit.
 That may or may not prove true, depending on the applicant’s credit history, income and potential debt.
 But even if it does, the high fee means this black card probably won’t be worth it.

 But there’s a second “Black Card.”
 The Centurion® Card from American Express is better known by that nickname.
 It’s an extremely exclusive card available only through invitation to high-income, high-spending Amex clients.
-The Centurion card has no preset spending limit, which means that the amount you can spend can change each month based on how much you choose to spend, your credit, your income and more.
+The Centurion® Card from American Express card has no preset spending limit, which means that the amount you can spend can change each month based on how much you choose to spend, your credit, your income and more.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.